-Communication concepts and principles pragmatically applied to interpersonal communication in work, college, dating, family, and social settings.
-Communication exercises, role plays, and case studies enable students to analyze communication dynamics and improve communication skills employing language, nonverbal communication, listening, perception of self and others, relationship development, and assertiveness.
-Extensive training in conflict management skills and analysis.
+Students in this course will apply communication concepts and principles to interpersonal communication.
+Students will use communication exercises, role playing, and case studies throughout this course.
+Students will analyze communication dynamics and improve communication skills through language, nonverbal communication, listening, perception of self and others, relationship development, and assertiveness.